imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 > Note:- If abbreviating a package name makes it ambiguous or unclear, don’t do it.

-Another convention is that the package name is the base name of its source directory; the package in `src/encoding/base64` is imported as `"encoding/base64"` but has name `base64`, not `encoding_base64` and not `encodingBase64`.
+Another convention is that the package name is the base name of its source directory; the package in `src/encoding/base64` is imported as `"encoding/base64"` but has the name `base64`, not `encoding_base64` and not `encodingBase64`.

-Another short example is `once.Do`; `once.Do(setup)` reads well and would not be improved by writing `once.DoOrWaitUntilDone(setup)`. _Long names don't automatically make things more readable._ A helpful doc comment can often be more valuable than an extra long name.
+Another short example is `once.Do`; `once.Do(setup)` reads well and would not be improved by writing `once.DoOrWaitUntilDone(setup)`. _Long names don't automatically make things more readable._ A helpful doc comment can often be more valuable than an extra-long name.

 ### Interface Names

-By convention, one-method interfaces are named by the `method name` plus and `-er` suffix or similar modification to construct an agent noun; Reader, Writer, Formatter, CloseNotifier etc.
+By convention, one-method interfaces are named by the `method name` plus an `-er` suffix or similar modification to construct an agent noun; Reader, Writer, Formatter, CloseNotifier etc.

 ## Variable Declaration

 In Go, a `variable` is a piece of storage containing a value.
 You can give a variable a name by using a `variable declaration`.
-Just use the `var` keyword followed by the desired name and the type of values the variable will hold.
+Just use the `var` keyword, followed by the desired name and the type of values the variable will hold.

 Variable declaration syntax: